Heinrich Schliemann Papers

 4. Power of attorney, Heinrich Schliemann to John Kastromenos for the Athens tribunal-1887 (1 document)

-5. Heinrich Schliemann’s last will and testament (original in modern Greek deposited in the National Bank of Greece) (for Photostat of original will in Modern Greek-cf. Series I, Box 3-Folder 1)
+5. Heinrich Schliemann’s last will and testament (original, in Greek, deposited in the National Bank of Greece) (for Photostat of original will in Greek, see Series I, Box 3, Folder 1)

 - Part of an English translation of the will